microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

 - **Recommendation**: Use APIs that take a length parameter.
 Please refer to the [Azure SDK for Java documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-upload-java) for additional information.

-### 2. Use These Encouraged Clients Instead of Their Corresponding Discouraged Clients
+### 2. Use these encouraged clients instead of their corresponding discouraged clients

 #### a.
 Use **`ServiceBusProcessorClient`** instead of **`ServiceBusReceiverAsyncClient`**
 #### b.
 Use **`EventProcessorClient`** instead of **`EventHubConsumerAsyncClient`**